mui/material-ui/docs/src/pages/style/color.md

 ## Color tool

-Material Design team has built an awesome palette configuration tool: [https://material.io/color](material.io/color).
+The Material Design team has built an awesome palette configuration tool: [https://material.io/color](material.io/color).
-It will help you create, share, and apply color palettes to your UI, as well as measure the accessibility level of any color combination.
+It will help you create a color palette for your UI, as well as measure the accessibility level of any color combination.

 [![color tool](/static/images/color/colorTool.png)](https://material.io/color/#!/?view.left=0&view.right=0&primary.color=3F51B5&secondary.color=F44336)